thiswillbeyourgithub/wdoc/README.md

 ## Getting started
 *Tested on python 3.9 and 3.11.7*
-* `git clone`
-* `python -m pip install -r requirements.txt`
+* `python -m pip install git+https://github.com/thiswillbeyourgithub/DocToolsLLM.git@main`
-* some package used to load files will not be installed by this command.
-Pay attention to the error message then use pip install as needed.
-For example :
-    * for youtube: `python -m pip install --upgrade --force-reinstall "git+https://github.com/ytdl-org/youtube-dl.git"` (this is the latest youtube_dl from the git repo, much more recent than their latest release).
+* Or for the more up to date branch: `python -m pip install git+https://github.com/thiswillbeyourgithub/DocToolsLLM.git@dev`
-    * for urls: `python -m pip install goose3`
+* Launch using `python -m DocToolsLLM [ARGS]`
 * Add the API key for the backend you want to use: add a file "{BACKEND}_API_KEY.txt" to the root that contains your backend's API key.
 For example "REPLICATE_API_KEY" or "OPENAI_API_KEY".
-* To ask questions about a document: `python ./DoctoolsLLM.py --task="query" --path="PATH/TO/YOUR/FILE" --filetype="infer"`
+* To ask questions about a document: `python -m DoctoolsLLM --task="query" --path="PATH/TO/YOUR/FILE" --filetype="infer"`
 * If you want to reduce the startup time, you can use --saveas="some/path" to save the loaded embeddings from last time and --loadfrom "some/path" on every subsequent call.
 (In any case, the emebeddings are always cached)
-* For more: read the documentation at `python DocToolsLLM.py --help`
+* For more: read the documentation at `python -m DocToolsLLM --help`
-* For shell autocompletion: `eval "$(python DocToolsLLM.py -- --completion)"`
+* For shell autocompletion: `eval "$(python -m DocToolsLLM -- --completion)"`

 ## Notes
 * Before summarizing, if the beforehand estimate of cost is above $5, the app will abort to be safe just in case you drop a few bibles in there.
 (Note: the tokenizer usedto count tokens to embed is the OpenAI tokenizer, which is not universal)